section-engineering-education/engineering-education/articles/introduction-to-sitemaps/index.md

 layout: engineering-education
 status: publish
 published: true
-slug: sitemapping-what-is-it
+slug: introduction-to-sitemaps
-title: Sitemapping, What Is It and Is It Important?
+title: Does your website need a sitemap?
 description: Sitemapping allows a webmaster to inform search engines about URLs on a website that are available for crawling.
 A Sitemap is an XML file that lists the URLs for a site.
 author: gregory-manley
-date: 2020-07-02T00:00:00-07:00
+date: 2020-07-16T00:00:00-07:00
 topics: []
 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/sitemapping-what-is-it/hero.jpg
+  - url: /engineering-education/introduction-to-sitemaps/hero.jpg
     alt:  Sitemapping example image
 ---
 Sitemapping is by definition create a map that describes relations between pages of a website.
 Most websites have a sitemap, but not many people see, use, or even know about it.
 This raises the question: what is a sitemap and is it important?